SuperOfficeDocs/superoffice-docs/user-guide/en/admin/lists/adding-items-to-sale-amount-class-list.md

 When you add an item to the **Sale - Amount class** list, the **Edit List Item** dialog is not the same as described under [Add items][1].

-To complete the fields in the **Edit list item** dialog when the list items are amount classes:
+[!include[Edit list item](../../includes/edit-list-item.md)] when the list items are amount classes:

 1. Enter the required name of the item in the **Name** field.